On World Mental Health Day, each October, your timelines will be flooded with social media postings and media stories about mental health.

 We have a tendency to delete, distort and generalise information so that it fits our existing way of thinking.
-By applying a more critical way of thinking and to stop and consider what the true meaning is can make a significant difference.
+Applying a more critical way of thinking and stopping to consider what the true meaning is, can make a significant difference.

-Don’t forget the importance of reviewing what you have done, otherwise, you will end up bumbling through each day, same behaviour, same actions, same results.
+Don’t forget the importance of reviewing what you have done, otherwise, you will end up bumbling through each day, with the same behaviour, the same actions, and therefore getting the same results.

 Who do you relate to?
-Which relationships do you invest your time and energy in to?
+Which relationships do you invest your time and energy in?